How to React When Valet Parking Damages Your Car

 Who is responsible when a valet damages your car?

-The responsible party when a valet damages your car depends in part on the valet company and who is at fault.
+The responsible party when a valet damages your car depends on the valet company and who is at fault.
 The following section details the responsible parties depending on the circumstances.

 The hotel or restaurant